It is the uncontrollable, abnormal, persistent, and unjustified fear that an individual has of cats.

 There may be people who enjoy the company of cats and people who fear it.

 Possible causes that can lead to fear of cats include:

-- The common trigger for causing ailurophobia in individuals could be observing fear reactions from other people when they are in the presence of cats.
+- The standard trigger for causing ailurophobia in individuals could be observing fear reactions from other people when they are in the presence of cats.

 - It is possible that a child could develop this phobia, behaving fearful or cautious towards cats, seeing that their parents or any older adult, even when observing cartoon characters on a television show, show the same fear.

-- Women have been known to acquire ailurophobia from watching television shows or movies where typically female characters exhibit or show fear by jumping on the chair or running away to avoid cats.
+- Women have acquired ailurophobia from watching television shows or movies where typically, female characters exhibit or show fear by jumping on a chair or running away to avoid cats.

 - Cats are predatory by nature.
-They have been very often associated with witchcraft practices, with acts of evil by popular beliefs.
-It is even normal for domesticated cats to growl, or even scratch.
+They have often been associated with witchcraft practices, with acts of evil by popular beliefs.
+It is even normal for domesticated cats to growl or even scratch.

-- In many cultures, such as ancient Egyptians, where cats were worshiped, mummified or preserved, these are acts that can provoke fear of cats, especially in the minds of some individuals who are already going through a crisis or who, for nature, are nervous or overly anxious.
+- In many cultures, such as ancient Egyptians, where cats were worshiped, mummified, or preserved, these acts can provoke fear of cats, especially in the minds of some individuals who are already going through a crisis or who, for nature, are nervous or overly anxious.

 Symptoms of ailurophobia or fear of cats

 The typical symptoms of this disorder are physical.
 The person affected by this phobia will generally experience a series of alterations in the entire functioning of the body when exposed to the presence of a cat.